-Place all the ingredients into the bowl of a food processor and pulse until all the ingredients are well mixed and are looking like a creamy, thick batter.
+Place all the ingredients except the lemon juice into the bowl of a food processor and pulse until all the ingredients are well mixed and are looking like a creamy, thick batter.

 Pour into the tin, clean up any dribbles and bake in the centre of the oven for about 50 minutes or until, when pierced with a skewer it comes out clean and dry.
 Take from the oven, put onto a cooling rack.
 Do not remove the cake from the tin.

 Mix the lemon juice and sugar, stir to dissolve as much sugar as you can then bit by bit spoon over the cake.